kingzamzon/docs/docs/support/faq.md

 ### 1. What encryption algorithm are you using?
 AES?

-Yes.
-AES-GCM webcrypto for the symmetric encryption. then that key is encrypted to the Lit network's BLS public key. the BLS private key shares are used by the nodes to decrypt.
+Yes, AES-GCM webcrypto is used for symmetric encryption.
+Then that key is encrypted to the Lit network's BLS public key.
+The BLS private key shares are used by the nodes to decrypt.

-### 2. How does Lit handles key management?
+### 2. How does Lit handle key management?

 There is only one key, created with distributed key generation.
-The nodes all know the public key but nobody knows the whole private key.
+The nodes all know the public key, but nobody knows the whole private key.

 ### 3. What's to prevent a Lit node operator from discovering all the symmetric keys stored on the network and being able to decrypt anything?

 **(cont'd) It says that it uses BLS threshold signatures so that the decryption key is split into multiple pieces, but that doesn't really totally explain how the key management works?
-How nodes learn about the various keys being managed by the network?
-How you prevent one node operator from accumulating all the component keys needed to reconstruct any of the symmetric decryption keys?**
+How do nodes learn about the various keys being managed by the network?
+How do you prevent one node operator from accumulating all the component keys needed to reconstruct any of the symmetric decryption keys?**

 Each node only holds a private key share.
-When a user wants to decrypt something, he presents the thing to decrypt, and proof that he meets the conditions (a wallet signature).
-Each node independently checks that the user meets the condition with a RPC call to an ETH node.
+When a user wants to decrypt something, they present the thing to decrypt and proof that they meet the conditions (a wallet signature).
+Each node independently checks that the user meets the condition with an RPC call to an ETH node.
 If the user meets the condition, the node uses its private key share to create a decryption share.
-The user collects the decryption shares and accumulates them above the threshold, and is then able to decrypt the content.
+The user collects the decryption shares and accumulates them above the threshold and is then able to decrypt the content.

 So, you can see, the nodes don't talk to each other when decrypting the content.
 Each node's private key share never leaves the node.